-The 2035 Metropolitan Transportation Plan (MTP) and the Centers and Corridors element of Albuquerque's Comprehensive Plan anticipate that Albuquerque's future will include an increasing mix of uses and higher densities concentrated in mixed-use centers.
-The 2035 MTP anticipates that the City will accommodate a greater share of regional population and employment than it has to date.
-The predicted Albuquerque Metropolitan Planning Area population in 2025 is 1,093,490, which is an increase of 53.4 percent, or 380,752 people, compared to the 2000 Census.
+The 2035 Metropolitan Transportation Plan & Centers and Corridors element of Albuquerque's Comprehensive Plan anticipates that Albuquerque's future will include an increasing mix of uses and higher densities concentrated in mixed-use centers.
+The document anticipates that the City will accommodate a greater share of regional population and employment than it has to date.
+The predicted Albuquerque Metropolitan Planning Area population in 2025 is 1,093,490, which is an increase of 53.4 percent or 380,752 from the 2000 Census.

-As the Albuquerque continues to grow, the City needs to plan for a truly multi-modal transportation and recreation system that serves the needs of all residents.
+As the population of Albuquerque continues to grow, the City needs to plan for a truly multi-modal transportation and recreation system that serves the needs of all residents.
 The city's rapid growth is occurring west of the Rio Grande both in the northwest and southwest quadrant.
 Roughly half the people in New Mexico live in the Albuquerque area.